 Rose Beth Grossman (MA, 2007) is an attorney with Robertson Hollingsworth & Flynn in Charleston, SC, and practices in the area of construction litigation.
 She occasionally teaches history courses at Trident Technical College in Charleston, SC.

-Erica Rhodes Hayden (2013) is Assistant Professor of History at Trevecca Nazarene University.
+Erica Rhodes Hayden (PhD, 2013) is Associate Professor of History at Trevecca Nazarene University.
 She is co-editor and contributor to Incarcerated Women: A History of Struggles, Oppression, and Resistance in American Prisons published by Lexington Books in 2017.
 Her article "'She keeps the place in Continual Excitement': Female Inmates' Reactions to Incarceration in Antebellum Pennsylvania's Prisons" appeared in Pennsylvania History: A Journal of Mid-Atlantic Studies (Winter, 2013).
 She has also published in The Social History of Crime and Punishment in American History (2012) and Alcohol: Social, Cultural, and Historical Perspectives (2015) both published by SAGE.

 Cheryl Hudson (PhD, 2011) is currently Lecturer in American History at the University of Liverpool.
 Cheryl Hudson and Gareth Davies's book, Ronald Reagan and the 1980s: Perceptions, Policies, Legacies , was published by New York: Palgrave MacMillan, 2008.
 Her article, "An ‘Un-American Experiment’: Jane Addams’ Lessons from Pullman,” was published in the Journal of American Studies in 2013.
 She recently co-edited Why Academic Freedom Matters (2016) with Joanna Williams.
 Recipient of British Association for American Studies 2017 Founders' Award.
 Recognition as a Fellow of the UK's Higher Education Academy.